bseltz-cohesity/scripts/powershell/protectWindows/README.md

 * -servers: one or more servers (comma separated) to add to the proctection job
 * -serverList: file containing list of servers
 * -jobName: name of protection job
+* -inclusions: inclusion paths (comma separated)
+* -inclusionList: a text file list of paths to include (one per line)
 * -exclusions: one or more exclusion paths (comma separated)
-* -exclusionList: a text file list of servers to add to the job
+* -exclusionList: a text file list of exclusion paths (one per line)
+* -allDrives: include all drives in the inclusion list
 * -skipNestedMountPoints: if omitted, nested mount points will not be skipped
 * -overwriteAll: overwrite existing inclusions/exclusions for all servers in job